reema0814/Threat-Protection-with-XDR/Labguide/lab8_create_workbooks.md

 1. Select the **Save** icon, change the *Title* to **My Workbook**.

-1. Select the **threadprotection-rg** resource group if needed and leave other values as default.
+1. Select the **threat-xdr** resource group if needed and leave other values as default.

 1. Select **Apply** to commit the changes.